YAH’S True SHABBAT (a.k.a SHABBOS) – The 7th Day of the Week is scheduled weekly on:

 - Also click here, to learn more about Sunday Worship Spiritual Implications: https://yahushua-thechiefcornerstone.com/sunday-worship-spiritual-implications/

-If we are to meet on Sundays at all, we would do a In-depth Bible Study Series on a particular book of the Holy Biblical Scriptures or a particular Topic as led by the RUACH HA KODESH.
+If we are to meet on Sundays at all, we would d In-depth Bible Study Series/Seminars on a particular book of the Holy Biblical Scriptures or a particular Topic as led by RUACH HA KODESH.

-We prefer to avoid taking part in Sunday worship due the revelations given by YAH through Amightywind Ministry and the late TORAH-Keeping Christian Archaeologist Ron Wyatt of how it will affect mankind during the GREAT TRIBULATION to come.
+We prefer to avoid taking part in Sunday worship due the revelations given by YAH Almighty through HIS Amightywind Ministry and the late TORAH-Keeping Christian Archaeologist Ron Wyatt detailing how participating in Sunday worship will affect mankind during the GREAT TRIBULATION to come.

 11 am to 2 pm